bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 }
 ```

 To verify it, I run `tsc --noEmit`.
-Sadly, I got this error and `gatsby` module is not resolved properly:
+Sadly, I got this error and the reason is that the `gatsby` module is not resolved properly:

 ```shell
 ~/projects/gatsby-site % tsc --noEmit